awsdocs/aws-control-tower-guide/doc_source/nested-ous.md

 ## Nested OU limitations<a name="nested-ou-limitations"></a>
 + OUs may be nested a maximum of 5 levels deep under the root\.
 + Nested OUs under the target OU must be registered or re\-registered separately\.
-+ If the target OU is at Level 2 or below in the hierarchy, that is, if it is not a top\-level OU, preventive guardrails enabled on higher OUs are enforced on this OU and all OUs below it, automatically\.
++ If the target OU is at Level 2 or below in the hierarchy, that is, if it is not a top\-level OU, preventive controls enabled on higher OUs are enforced on this OU and all OUs below it, automatically\.
 + OU registration failures do not propagate up the hierarchy tree\.
 You can see details about the states of nested OUs on the parent’s OU details page\.
 + OU registration failures do not propagate down the hierarchy tree\.
 + AWS Control Tower does not modify your VPC settings for any new or existing accounts\.